fivetran/dbt_zendesk_source/README.md

     zendesk_database: your_destination_name
     zendesk_schema: your_schema_name
 ```
-> **Note**: When running the package with a single source connector, the `source_relation` column in each model will be populated with an empty string.
+> **Note**: When running the package with a single source connection, the `source_relation` column in each model will be populated with an empty string.

-#### Option B: Union multiple connectors
+#### Option B: Union multiple connections
-If you have multiple Zendesk connectors in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
+If you have multiple Zendesk connections in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 For each source table, the package will union all of the data together and pass the unioned table into the transformations.
 The `source_relation` column in each model indicates the origin of each record.

 To use this functionality, you will need to set the `zendesk_sources` variable in your root `dbt_project.yml` file: